JA-VON/maui/README.md

 # Maui (GPL)

+##Changes by Javon Davis
+* On the json_output branch executing maui now returns the results in JSON format

 ###Summary
 Maui automatically identifies main topics in text documents.
 Depending on the task, topics are tags, keywords, keyphrases, vocabulary terms, descriptors, index terms or titles of Wikipedia articles.